Digital Health Works Insights

 The most common mistake is relying on a clinical champion to carry the whole process.

 Clinical champions matter.
 They surface need, create urgency, and help frame the problem.
 But committees still need a full institution-level case.
-If the champion is the only person who can explain the value, the deal becomes fragile the moment the conversation moves to procurement, finance, supply chain, or implementation.
+If the champion is the only person who can explain the value, the deal becomes fragile the moment the conversation moves to procurement, finance, supply chain, IT, or implementation.

 What a vendor should bring into committee preparation